law-ILA-arbitration | interlocutory appeals | finality of order or judgment for purposes of regular appeal | arbitration

 Trial Court Judge: Linda Storey

-jurisdiction to review an order compelling arbitration under the Texas Arbitration Act (TAA) as part of the appeal of
+had jurisdiction to review an order compelling arbitration under the Texas Arbitration Act (TAA) as part of the

-concluded that mandamus was the appropriate remedy and dismissed the appeal in a memorandum opinion
+appeals concluded that mandamus was the appropriate remedy and dismissed the appeal in a memorandum

-reasoning that, because mandamus relief had previously been denied by another court of appeals and this Court, it
+opinion reasoning that, because mandamus relief had previously been denied by another court of appeals and

-lacked appellate jurisdiction to review the issue. ___ S.W.3d ___.
-Because we disagree that the previous
+this Court, it lacked appellate jurisdiction to review the issue. ___ S.W.3d ___.
+Because we disagree that the

-mandamus proceedings deprived the court of appeals of appellate jurisdiction in this matter, we reverse the court
+previous mandamus proceedings deprived the court of appeals of appellate jurisdiction in this matter, we

 Mason v.
 Mason (Tex.App.
 Houston [14th Dist.]
 May 15, 2008)(per curiam) (family court arbitration,